 I will provide an example where I failed in my assigned duty of intelligent persuasion, discovered a solution for the specific situation, but not a method for future events.
 Then, years later, I read 12 Rules for Life and found the technique I was missing.

 I was a standards pilot for TAG Aviation many years ago and was often given the more technical tasks, one of which was to evaluate a vendor who promised to increase our maximum allowable takeoff weights out of many mountainous airports.
-The company didn't have an official position on the matter and many of our operators were using it.
+Our company didn't yet have an official position on the matter and many of our operators were using the vendor.
 When the assignment was handed to me during a meeting of our standards group, another standards pilot volunteered to take the duty from me.

 "Fine," I said.
 If he — let's call him Fred — had an expertise in the matter, why not?
 The company president said no, I would do it.
-I learned quickly that Fred's aircraft, a Falcon 900, often depended on the software to depart from Eagle, Colorado.
-If the ceiling was low, the Standard Instrument Departure (SID) climb gradients prevented him from loading enough gas to make his usual destinations.
+I learned quickly that Fred's aircraft, a Falcon 900, often depended on the software to depart from Eagle, Colorado fully loaded with gas and passengers.
+If the ceiling was low, the Standard Instrument Departure (SID) climb gradients prevented him from doing that.

 I found that the software's biggest problem was that it was using unsafe assumptions at Eagle to allow for maximum weight takeoffs.
 It assumed that after losing an engine at V1, pilots need only turn right to escape through a valley.
 The normal SID required a left turn.
 If you lost an engine, the software correctly assumed, you would declare an emergency and fly over the noise sensitive area without penalty.
 Since you declared an emergency, the SID climb gradients no longer applied.
 The valley to the right required much less of a climb to stay out of terra firma.
 All of that was true.